gellieb/markdown-widget-challenge/README.md

 Have your widget set up the
 [appropriate event listeners](https://developer.mozilla.org/en-US/docs/Web/Events/input)
 to update itself when the contents of its source element change.

-Question: which element should you attach your event listener to?
-What if the source element is attached to the page after your preview widget gets attached?

 It's good practice to [remove](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener)